iotserver24/Able-D/backend/docs/TEACHER_UPLOAD.md

 # Teacher Upload API

-Endpoint to allow teachers to upload notes via a document or audio file.
-The backend extracts/transcribes text and stores it in MongoDB under the school/class/subject/topic hierarchy and links the uploader.
+Endpoint to allow teachers to upload notes via a document, audio file, or direct text.
+The backend extracts/transcribes or uses provided text and stores it in MongoDB under the school/class/subject/topic hierarchy and links the uploader.

 ## Auth
 - JWT required